 The best place is a central room like your kitchen or family room.
 But it’s best to keep her in the same room as you for the first bit.

-OK, you have your crate and you now have your newest family member.
-Here’s how to start off on the right paw …
+OK, you have your crate, and you have your new puppy or dog Here’s how to start off on the right paw …

-In a nutshell, your job is to make every interaction the new puppy has with her crate a positive one.
+If you’re crate training a puppy, your job is simple: make every interaction puppy has with her crate a positive one.
 The best way to crate train a puppy is to go slow and try not to stress the puppy or yourself over the process.
 And the best way to reduce stress is for your puppy to associate the crate with good things for puppy.

 You can also take your puppy’s favorite toy or chew and tie it to the back of the crate.
-This will encourage her to lay down in the crate to play with it.
+This will encourage her to lie down in the crate to play with it.
 If your puppy doesn’t love the crate, and you believe she’s had a bad experience with it before, be patient.
 Never push or force your puppy into her crate.
 That’s a surefire path to a puppy who cries or whines in the crate.

-Once she has gone in the crate a couple of times, it’s time to make a game of it.
+Once your puppy has gone in the crate a couple of times, it’s time to make a game of it.
 Let her see you with yummy treats or fun toys and toss them into the crate.
 Praise the puppy when she runs into the crate to retrieve them.

 When your puppy comes back to you, start the game again.
 Do this five times in a row, several times a day.

 After a few days of tossing treats in the puppy’s crate, you can start teaching her to go into the crate herself.
-Before you start this step, the puppy should already run into the crate to retrieve treats when you toss them in.
-When she does, toss the cookie in the crate and as she’s running inside, say “Get in your bed” and praise her when she does.
+Before you start this step, your puppy should already run into the crate to retrieve treats when you toss them in.
+When she does, toss the cookie in the crate.
+Ss she’s running inside, say “Get in your bed” and praise her when she does.

 Repeat this about 5 times, for 10 sessions, until she races into the crate to get her treat.
 Then, you’ll want to make it a bit more challenging.

-Instead of throwing the cookie in first, say “Get in your bed.”
+Next, instead of throwing the cookie in first, say “Get in your bed.”
 And wait until your puppy goes in the crate before you give her the treat.
-If she doesn’t, wait … if she still doesn’t go in, end the session.
+If she doesn’t, wait … and if she still doesn’t go in, end the session.

 Try another session in a bit and go back to throwing the cookie in first, then you can try the cue again.
 When she goes into her crate on cue, give her several cookies and make a huge deal out of her.
 Do it a couple more times, then end the session.

 Once your puppy goes into the crate on cue, it’s time to close the door.
 Ask her to “Get in your bed” again, then close the door once she goes in.
-You still want to give her her yummies … this time, feed them through the door.
+You still want to give her treats … but this time, feed them through the door.
 Give her three or four treats, then open the door.
 Repeat this about 5 times.

 Next, walk around the crate after you close the door.
 Toss treats at your puppy as you do, then let her out after a minute or two.
 Make this a fun game.
 Once you can do a few laps around the crate, it’s time for the next step.

 The next step to crate training a puppy is to build up some duration.
-Get your puppy a special bone to chew on … place his crate beside your chair, put some toys in the crate … then queue up Netflix.
+Get your puppy a special bone to chew on, place her crate beside your chair and put some toys in the crate.
+Then cue up Netflix.
 Your goal is to have your puppy crated beside you for an hour or two.

 Once she exits the crate, give her the cue to go back in again and give her something delicious when she goes inside.
 This time, don’t close the door.